CMPSC-203-Allegheny-College-Fall-2022/project1-SheetShuttle-contribution/README.md

 - installing the dependencies using `poetry install`, and
 - running `poetry run sheetshuttle run`, which will run the default `hello world` plugin (it should print out `hello` from the default plugin to your console).

-## Receiving Assistance

-If you are having trouble completing any part of this assignment, then please talk with either the course instructor or a student technical leader during the lab session.
-Alternatively, you may ask questions in the Discord channel for this course.
-Finally, you can schedule a meeting during the course instructor's office hours.

 ## Assessment